django-cms-plugins/cmsplugin-fb-graph/README.txt

 Introduction
 ============

+Currently two plugins are available:

+Agenda
-This django-cms plugin shows the agenda of a given user_id.
+    Shows the agenda of the given user id

+News
+    Shows the wall posts of the given user id